shivangg/GraspLearn/README.md

 The task 2 was more refined:
 > Getting only the robotic gripper to touch the goal prop with more than 80% accuracy.

-This took more time and runs but was a more meaningful task to accomplish for the agent.
+This took more time and episodes but was a more meaningful task to accomplish for the agent.
 It touched the `80% accuracy` mark after around `2400 iterations`.
 The watermarked screenshot of the **task 2 accuracy graph**:

 ![Task-2 graph]